Crypto-Link-Payments/crypto-link/docs/README.md

 ## :money_with_wings: Fees for using the crypto link system :money_with_wings:
 We have integrated as well operational fees to gather funding for further development.
-Fees are currently applied for following crypto link activiteis:
+Fees are currently applied for following crypto link activities:

 - [X] Merchant license fee
 - [X] Merchant wallet withdrawal